 This horizon scanner has been prepared as of May 2019.
 It does not constitute legal advice and is not intended to provide an exhaustive list of all provisions or requirements applicable to such firms during this period.

 Following the financial crisis and resulting G20 commitments, the EU embarked on an unprecedented and wide-ranging set of regulatory reforms, including new rules to strengthen financial supervision, tools for bank recovery and resolution, more effective deposit protection and an improved regulatory framework for banks, insurance, securities markets and other sectors.

-A decade later, this project is now largely complete, with the last major legislative measure of the post-crisis regulatory agenda, MiFID2, which started to apply from 3 January 2018.
+A decade later, this project is now largely complete, with the last major legislative measure of the post-crisis regulatory agenda, MiFID2, which started to apply in early 2018.

 More recently, attention has turned to fine-tuning the EU financial services regulatory framework with the adoption of targeted follow-up actions, ensuring that regulation keeps pace with technological development, and completion of the Banking Union and Capital Markets Union.

 A year of change for the European Union institutions

 There was a significant push to agree outstanding legislative files by mid-April 2019, ahead of the European Parliamentary elections in May 2019.
 These elections could shake up the current composition of the European Parliament and may shift the current balance of power lead to a change of political agenda.
 The outcome of these elections may also influence the appointment of the president of the next European Commission, due to take office from November 2019 for a five-year term.